clement-ux/ClaimerHelper-for-Stake-DAO/README.md

 - claim rewards obtained with veSDT and choose between following actions
     - obtain sdFrax3CRV (original reward)
     - swap sdFrax3CRV into FRAX
-    - swap sdFrax3CRV into SDT
+    - swap sdFrax3CRV into SDT (can be locked into veSDT after)
 - claim rewards obtained from lockers and strategies choose between following actions for TKN (CRV, FXS, ANGLE)
     - swap for sdTKN (help to have a better peg) and deposit into gauge
     - mint sdTKN using depositor and stake sdTKN or not